webis-de/corpus-viewer/README.md

 * export the whole or parts of the corpus into a ldjson- or csv-file

 ## Upcomming Features
-* better support for mobile devices
+* (better) support for mobile devices
+* configurable item view with web components

 ## Known Bugs